groonga/groonga/doc/source/reference/commands/select.rst

 .. versionadded:: 6.0.6

-This section describes window function column related parameters.
+This section describes window function related parameters.
 You need to use dynamic column for using window function.
 See :ref:`select-dynamic-column-related-parameters` for dynamic column.

 Window function in Groonga is similar to window function in